Enhao-Liu/interval-replacement/README.md

 This code is distributed in the hope that it will be useful.
 It might be integrated into a topological data analysis pipeline to provide algebraic descriptors from data directly.

-## Future features

-- [ ] Implementation of rank computation in finite fields

 ## References

 **[1]**: Asashiba, H., Gauthier, E., & Liu, E. _Interval Replacements of Persistence Modules._ arXiv preprint [arXiv:2403.08308](https://arxiv.org/abs/2403.08308) (2024).